 Program FH-1.2.2: Annual Meeting with Glenn County Community Action Department.
 The City will meet with Glenn County Community Action Department at least once per year to coordinate information, referrals, and outreach to residents for available services related to emergencies, employment, housing, and income.
 This may include posting links on the City's website and Facebook page, posting physical flyers at City Hall, and sending an "email blast" to the City's stakeholder contact list at least once per year in English and Spanish.

-Financing: Allocation of staff time and cost of bilingual outreach materials through General Fund necessary by governing bodies and City staff.

-Timeframe: Coordinate information, referrals, and outreach by the end of the

-1st year of the Housing Element cycle.
-The City will evaluate its outreach efforts at least once per year and adjust as deemed
+Responsible Party: City Manager & Planning Department Financing: Allocation of staff time and cost of bilingual outreach materials through General Fund Timeframe: Coordinate information, referrals, and outreach by the end of the 1 st year of the Housing Element cycle.
+The City will evaluate its outreach efforts at least once per year and adjust as deemed necessary by governing bodies and City staff.
+Geographic Targeting: Throughout the City